Azure/bicep-types-az/generated/security/microsoft.security/2026-04-01-preview/samples.md

 }
 ```

-Create a baseline for a rule on a resource (server-level) - Sql Server
+Create a baseline for a rule on a resource (using databaseName parameter) - Sql Server
 ```bicep
 resource exampleResource 'Microsoft.Security/sqlVulnerabilityAssessments/baselineRules@2026-04-01-preview' = {
   parent: parentResource